-- The best results are obtained by the proposed approach, presenting a good relationship between the size of the search space and the results obtained, and getting a good trade-off between fuzzy support and suitability.
-Fig. 8 shows the average fitness values of the chromosomes along with different numbers of evaluations of the proposed approach and Hong et al.'s approach with three linguistic terms and 0.2 as minimum support. - The proposed approach achieves larger or equal number of large 1-itemsets than the remaining approaches, which makes easy to obtain larger number of rules.
-Fig. 9 shows the relationship between the number of large 1-itemsets and the values for the minimum support with three linguistic terms. - Obviously, the uniform fuzzy partition always obtains the best results for the suitability.
+• The best results are obtained by the proposed approach, presenting a good relationship between the size of the search space and the results obtained, and getting a good trade-off between fuzzy support and suitability.
+Fig. 8 shows the average fitness values of the chromosomes along with different numbers of evaluations of the proposed approach and Hong et al.' approach with 3 linguistic terms and 0.2 as minimum support.

+Fig. 8.
+The average fitness values along with different numbers of evaluations and the values for the minimum support with 3 linguistic terms.

+• The proposed approach achieves larger or equal number of large 1-itemsets than the remaining approaches, which make easy to obtain larger number of rules.
+Fig. 9 shows the relationship between the number of large 1-itemsets

+Fig. 9.
+Relationship between large 1-itemsets and minimum support

+• Obviously, the uniform fuzzy partition always obtains the best results for the suitability.
 However, the proposed approach obtains values of suitability very near to the uniform partition and better Hong et al.'s approach for the different values of minimum support, presenting the MFs obtained a good shape suitability.
 Furthermore, the MFs obtained are interpretables in a high level since the original shapes of the initial MFs are maintained and the new ones are directly related to the initial ones by means of the 2-tuples representation.